 How many Algorithm Updates does Google deploy?

 Most of the time, Google does not deploy one update a day, though.
 Oftentimes, multiple updates are deployed together within one day, followed by days without any updates.
+Multiple times a year Google might release what is known as a Core Update.

 How do I know when a Google Update took place?